syntasso/instruqt-kubecon/06-use-crd-data-in-your-controller/assignment.md

 ```
 make install
 ```

-Once this command has completed, return to the `Run Shell` tab and you should see a second line in the shell that looks like:
+Once this command has completed, return to the `Run Shell` tab.
+Any updates append to the list, so you should now see a second line in the shell that looks like:

 ```
 {